In this article:

 Key Meggatizer

-This machine uses five of your Challenge Keys to produce a Megga Key. |
+This machine takes five Challenge Keys from your inventory and makes a Megga Key. |

 Vac-Stack 3000